 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

-SURVIVING A COLD WHILE BREASTFEEDING
+- NATURAL COLD REMEDIES WHILE BREASTFEEDING

 One minute you are fine.
 The next minute you are starting to feel that scratchy throat sensation.
 You sneeze, your nose starts to run, and then you are in the clutches of a full-blown cold.

 Nobody likes being sick.
+Breastfeeding with a cold presents an additional concern.

 Breastfeeding moms have not only themselves to think about.
 They also worry about how their cold can affect their breastfeeding baby.